mananabbasi/Portfolio/README.md

 - Ensure data privacy through anonymization.
 - Regularly audit models to minimize bias.
 - Use insights responsibly for business decisions.

-**Machine Learning and Data Mining Extended Projects**

-This repository contains various machine learning projects, including classification, clustering, and sentiment analysis.
-The datasets used are from reputable sources, and the implementations are provided as Jupyter notebooks.

 **#📌 Clustering Models on Online Shoppers Purchasing Intention Dataset**